drdebmath/drdebmath.github.io/index.md

 # Awards/Fellowships
 1. Best Doctoral Thesis award from the Department of Mathematics, IIT Guwahati.
+2. Awarded Distributed Computing Chair Research Grant, 2022 to work at UQO, Canada.
-1. Awarded LUISS Guido Carli research grant titled ``AHeAD: efficient Algorithms for HArnessing networked Data".
+3. Awarded PRIN research grant titled "AHeAD: efficient Algorithms for HArnessing networked Data" to work at LUISS Guido Carli, Italy.
-2. Best Poster award in Doctoral Symposium, ICDCN 2020.
+4. Best Poster award in Doctoral Symposium, ICDCN 2020.
-3. SERB Overseas Visiting Doctoral Fellowship, 2018-19.
+5. SERB Overseas Visiting Doctoral Fellowship, 2018-19 to work at University of Vienna.

 # Community Services
-* I have been a reviewer for ICDCN 2017, ICDCN 2019, OPODIS 2019, CALDAM 2020, SIROCCO 2020, SSS 2021, ALGOSENSORS 2021, ISAAC 2021, ICDCS 2021, SODA 2022, ICDCN 2022, IEEE Access, TCS, JPDC.
+* I have been a reviewer for the conferences ICDCN 2017, ICDCN 2019, OPODIS 2019, CALDAM 2020, SIROCCO 2020, SSS 2021, ALGOSENSORS 2021, ISAAC 2021, ICDCS 2021, SODA 2022, ICDCN 2022, and journals TCS, JPDC, IEEE Access.
 * Part of the Organizing Committee of the [13th International Conference and Workshop on Algorithms and Computation (WALCOM), 2019](https://www.iitg.ac.in/walcom2019/).
-* Part of PC member of the [Doctoral Symposium, ICDCN 2022](https://icdcn2022.iiitd.edu.in/docsymp.html).
+* PC member of the [Doctoral Symposium, ICDCN 2022](https://icdcn2022.iiitd.edu.in/docsymp.html), [Distributed Computing Track of ICDCIT'23](https://icdcit.ac.in/19th-icdcit-2023/).

 # Skills
 ## Programming